Practical Rx Training - London 6-7 October 2015 Book now!

 4

-Once you have your task, you can of course engage in all the features of the TPL such as continuations.
+Once you have your task, you can of course use all the features of the TPL such as continuations.

 Just as you can use an event as the source for an observable sequence with FromEventPattern, you can also make your observable sequence look like a standard .NET event with the ToEvent extension methods.